 But first, how to find that progress chart.

-When you open Source Matters, click on the person icon to the right of your newsroom name, and on the drop-down menus, click “settings”.
+- In Source Matters, click on the person icon to the right of your newsroom name and in the drop-down menu, select “Settings."

 That will open a new window where you will see two charts.
 One is “Tagging completion by collection period” which aggregates how many sources have been collected and tagged in each of your source auditing periods.
 If you only have one, ongoing collection period, then it will be just one line in the collection.